jerryhopper/bidentify-client/README.md

 * https://github.com/jerryhopper/bidentify-client/releases

 ## Installation

-Unpack the zipfile.
+Unpack the zipfile to a directory of your choice.

-add to your windows PATH
+Add this directory to your windows PATH

+Example: ```setx path "%path%;c:\DirectoryWithUnzippedContents"```

 # Usage
 Open a command-prompt and navigate to the folder of your schoice.